ibexa/documentation-user/docs/content_management/content_model.md

 [[= product_name =]] lets you customize and adapt the content model depending on your needs and the type of website you create.

-Depending on your organization, if you are an editor or a content creator, it is possible that the content model for your installation has already been created by your administrator or content manager.
+Depending on your organization, if you are an editor or a content creator, it's possible that the content model for your installation has already been created by your administrator or content manager.
-However, even a non-technical user can easily create or modify the content model through the editing interface.
+However, even a non-technical user can create or modify the content model through the editing interface.

 ## Content types